Modern Slavery Statement for the Financial Year Ended 31st December, 2024

 Training

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our group supply chains and our business, our Parent Company equips its employees with skills and knowledge to enhance their awareness level.
-As of 2019, our Parent Company created the Supplier Training Platform in order to inform suppliers in our organisational supply chain (“Suppliers”) about the sustainability efforts in the world and to share the requirements of Arçelik, national and international regulations in more detail on sustainability issues, Business Ethics and Working Conditions.
+As of 2019, our Parent Company created the Supplier Training Platform in order to inform suppliers in our organisational supply chain (“Suppliers”) about the sustainability efforts in the world and to share the requirements of Beko, national and international regulations in more detail on sustainability issues, Business Ethics and Working Conditions.
+In 2021, work began on developing an Arçelik Digital Training Platform in order to make such training resources accessible to more suppliers.
+Becoming operational in 2022, the platform makes it easier for suppliers using it to educate themselves about Arçelik’s approaches to with 12 sustainability issues.
+The dynamic platform, which allows for the addition of new training modules, was updated at the end of 2024.
 Our Parent Company continues to provide training with the participation of our suppliers and all purchasing personnel.
 It is emphasized in this training that our Suppliers have to comply with the rules of the Modern Slavery Act.

 Locally, we continue to increase the awareness of Modern Slavery in our business by enrolling relevant employees on courses run by recognised training service providers including Stronger2Gether Limited.

-In addition, please see information about Supplier Trainings on page 175 of 2022 Arçelik Sustainability Report and on the web site from the below link::
+In addition, please see information about Supplier Trainings on page 151 of 2023 Arçelik Sustainability Report and 2024 Annual Report page 258-259.

 Our effectiveness in combating slavery and human trafficking